moritzebeling/kirby-favicon/README.md

 # Kirby Favicon

-This plugin will solve all your favicon worries.
+This plugin will solve all your favicon worries :)

 ## Installation